██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 Pillars of Creation

-DIST: 7,000 LYCONST: SERPENSPALETTE: SHO
+DIST: 7,000 LYCONST: SERPENSPALETTE: HOO

 Located 7,000 light-years away in Serpens, the hot O-type stars of embedded cluster NGC 6611 have cleared much of the surrounding gas, but dense columns of molecular material have resisted the onslaught — these are the Pillars of Creation.
 The tallest pillar extends roughly 4 light-years from base to tip.
 The pillars are classic Evaporating Gaseous Globules (EGGs), with finger-like protrusions at their tips being potential sites of new star formation protected within the molecular cloud interior.
 The pillar surfaces glow with a thin ionisation front where radiation is actively boiling molecular gas away over millions of years.

 My SHO treatment renders the oxygen-III-rich environment in luminous teal, while hydrogen and sulphur regions appear in warmer green and gold.
-The result differs strikingly from the famous Hubble palette — offering an equally valid window into the physics of these extraordinary structures.
-The dark dense cores set against the glowing ionised background create a composition of tremendous depth and drama in this iconic subject.
+The result differs strikingly from the famous Hubble palette — offering an equally valid window into the physics of these structures.
+The dark dense cores set against the glowing ionised background create a composition of depth and drama in this iconic subject.

 Dolphin Nebula